 (Recommended) Delete all manually added Binance data and import your historical and future transactions via the statement manager or

-(If you have a lot of transactions to delete) Adopt the new CSV process moving forward i.e. for future transactions only (ensuring that the old and new processes do not overlap).
+(If you have a lot of transactions to delete) Adopt the new CSV process moving forward i.e. for future transactions only (ensuring that the old and new processes do not overlap by date).

 Need more support?